frederic-perez/AmE-dictionary/data/idioms.md

 __can’t get a break__
 __can’t get enough (of something)__ To love or thoroughly enjoy something; to desire a large or constant amount of something. _This sushi is delicious—I can’t get enough!_ _I can’t get enough of this new TV show._
 __can’t thank you enough__
-__canary in a/the coal mine__ :two: Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
+__canary in a/the coal mine__ :three: Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
+Refers to the former practice of taking caged canaries into coal mines.
+The birds would die if methane gas became present and thereby alert miners to the danger. _Wildlife in disaster movies assumes the role of the canary in the coal mine, fleeing the scene when catastrophe is imminent._ _Unaware that he had been given the test drug, John was used as a canary in the coal mine to see its effects on the human mind._
 __cancel out__
-__candle in the wind__ Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.
+__candle in the wind__ :two: Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.
 __cannibalize__ _v_
 __cannon fodder__ Troops that are deemed expendable and thus given the most dangerous assignments (in which they are likely to be killed by artillery fire). _I refuse to be sent to the front lines as cannon fodder!_
 __cap off__ _v_ Finish or complete, as with some decisive action. _He capped off the meeting with a radical proposal._